oils-for-unix/oils/doc/error-handling.md

   }
 </style>

-POSIX shell has fundamental problems with error handling.
-With `set -e` aka `errexit`, you're [damned if you do and damned if you don't][bash-faq].

-GNU [bash]($xref) fixes some of the problems, but **adds its own**, e.g. with respect to process subs, command subs, and assignment builtins.

-Oil **fixes all the problems** with new builtin commands, special variables, and global options.
-You see a simple interface with `try` and `_status`.
-More
-specifically:
+Oil is unlike other shells:

-- Oil never silently ignores an error.
-It never loses an exit code.
+- It never silently ignores an error, and it never loses an exit code.
 - There's no reason to write an Oil script without `errexit`, which is on by default.

-If you find an issue that Oil doesn't handle, please [file a bug][].

 This document explains how Oil makes these guarantees.
 We first review shell error handling, and discuss its fundamental problems.
 Then we show idiomatic